 The above hotels and neighborhoods are (in my opinion) the best choices on where to stay in New York.
 However, with a city so large, you may be wondering about other popular areas like the Financial District or Greenwich Village.

-While I think staying in the Finacial District is totally fine, I would suggest against it and stay more towards the middle of the city to help reduce commute times since this area is located at the very bottom of Manhattan.
-This is why I think a neighborhood like SoHo is an ideal option.
+While I think staying in the Finacial District (Wall Street area) is totally fine, I would suggest against it to stay more towards the middle of the city – especially if you have limited days.
+This will help reduce commute times since this area is located at the very bottom of Manhattan.
+I think a neighborhood like SoHo is an ideal option.

-Greenwich Village is another nice neighborhood.
+Greenwich Village (West Village) is another nice neighborhood.
 Washington Square Park is one of my favorite places in Manhattan!
 However, I still would choose Soho or Chelsea over hotels in Greenwich Village.

 Best Budget Places to Stay in NYC

 Let’s face it, New York is a VERY expensive city!
 So, if you really want to visit but your budget is holding you back, let’s review our overall hotel picks on where to stay in NYC on a budget.
 Oh, and here is your awesome guide on the Best Free Things to do in NYC!

 Pod 51 (Midtown East): This is likely the most popular budget hotel in NYC.
 For the lowest prices, you may have to share a room or a bathroom (hostel style), but there are still affordable private rooms as well.